salad/salad/README.md

     mkdir features
     ```

-1. Inside the features directory, create a filename with `.feature` as its extension.
+1. Inside the features directory, create a `our-website-is-up.feature` file, with these contents:

-    ```bash
-    touch our-website-is-up.feature
-    ```

-1. Write your first feature.

     ```gherkin
     Feature: Ensuring that Lettuce works, and W+K's website loads